Back to Blog

 Koyfin:

-• Daily and weekly bars only — no intraday charting
+• Primarily daily and weekly bars — limited intraday charting

-• Can overlay fundamental and technical variables on the same chart
+• Ability to overlay fundamental and technical variables on a single chart

-Winner: Godel Terminal, by a wide margin.
-With 150+ indicators versus roughly 12, intraday tick data versus daily bars only, and real-time updates versus delayed data, it's not a close contest for anyone doing technical analysis.
-Koyfin's ability to overlay fundamental variables on charts is a nice feature for research, but it doesn't compensate for the lack of intraday data and indicator depth.
+Winner: Godel Terminal, comfortably.
+TradingView integration, real-time updates, and intraday data make it the stronger choice for anyone doing technical analysis.
+Koyfin's ability to overlay fundamentals on charts is a nice research feature, but it doesn't compensate for the lack of intraday depth.

 Screening and Fundamental Research